 SB: What can governments do to respond?

 LMH: I certainly believe that there is sufficient capital and resources available in private markets to finance smart solutions.
 I think it’s also obvious that we have the land-mass and the technology to create a more equitable society.
 What I believe is missing is the political will to make the hard decisions that are required.
-These aren’t local or national issues, they are global and I’m not sure that any government or supra-government organisation has the right mechanisms to deliver a solution without significant involvement from the private sector.
+These aren’t local or national issues, they are global and I’m not sure that any government or supra-government organization has the right mechanisms to deliver a solution without significant involvement from the private sector.

 AA: I think part of the challenge is that we are starting to see politics hold more importance than long-term economic benefit in rhetoric surrounding refugees and migrants in several developed countries.
 And what that means is that governments are increasingly being driven by nationalist pressures that cater to the voter base rather than thinking about what their policies mean for commerce, global trade, financial investment or economic stability.